matheusfillipe/DumbDucker/README.md

 This is just a hacky and dumb audio ducker for linuxe's pulseaudio that is far from being optmized and stable enough.
 Is more like a personal experiment for my own purposes.

-## What the heck is an audio Ducker?
+## What the heck is an Audio Ducker?

-It will lower the volume of other audio streams/sinks/playbacks while you want to give priority on what you want to hear.
-You can configure this by setting some variables on the code.
+It will lower the volume of other audio streams/sinks/playbacks while you want to give priority on something else what you want to hear, only when this prefered stream is playing.
+You can configure this by setting some strings inside the lists on the begining of this code.

 ## Usage